Forbidden City: Walls and gates

 The Forbidden City is surrounded by a 7.9 m high city wall and a 6 m deep by 52 m wide moat.
 The walls are 8.62 m wide at the base, tapering to 6.66 m at the top.
 These walls served as both defensive walls and retaining walls for the palace.
 They were constructed with a rammed earth core, and surfaced with three layers of specially baked bricks on both sides, with the interstices filled with mortar.

-At the four corners of the wall sit towers (E) with intricate roofs boasting 72 ridges, reproducing the Pavilion of Prince Teng and the Yellow Crane Pavilion as they appeared in Song dynasty paintings.
-These towers are the most visible parts of the palace to commoners outside the walls, and much folklore is attached to them.
-According to one legend, artisans could not put a corner tower back together after it was dismantled for renovations in the early Qing dynasty, and it was only rebuilt after the intervention of carpenter-immortal Lu Ban.
+At the four corners of the wall sit corner towers (E) with intricate roofs boasting 72 ridges, reproducing the Pavilion of Prince Teng and the Yellow Crane Pavilion as they appeared in Song dynasty paintings.
+These towers are the most visible parts of the palace to people outside the walls, and much folklore is attached to them.
+According to one legend, artisans could not put a corner tower back together after it was dismantled for renovations in the early Qing dynasty, and it was only rebuilt after the intervention of master carpenter Lu Ban.